Enabling Joint Communication and Radar Sensing in Mobile Networks -- A Survey: Detailed Technologies and Open Research Problems

 The required setup to enable CACC working is practical in PMNs.
 For example, the fixed nodes that receive fixed broadband service are ideal options.
-Those with LOS-path link can also be found, particularly when mmWave communication is deployed.
+Those with LOS-path links can also be found, particularly when mmWave communication is deployed.
 It is generally more challenging to extend this method to more complicated signal formats.
 In PMNs, the transmitted signals may also be optimized to enable better implementation of the CACC method.
+In \cite{ni2020uplink}, a mirrored MUSIC algorithm is proposed to handle the image components in the CACC output.
+Noticing the symmetry of unknown parameters, new signals and basis vectors are constructed by adding the original ones with their sample-reversed versions.
+This equivalently reduces the unknown parameters by half, and improve the estimation performance.